Dan-Veinberg/Password-manager/readme.md

 # 🔐 Console Password Manager (SQLite + AES-256)

 A simple, secure **command-line password manager** built with **Node.js** and **SQLite**.
 All stored passwords are encrypted with **AES-256-GCM** using a key derived from your **master password** via **scrypt**.
-Perfect if you do not want to use any of the current commercial solutions because care about privacy.
+This is perfect if you do not want to use any of the current commercial solutions because you care about privacy.

 ---